 Classroom time typically involves students in a mix of social interaction, small group work, and teaching about content.
 In the initial class, support is given to assist students to prepare to undertake a joint project.

-Since 2011, increasing numbers of dietetics, medicine, physiotherapy, and radiation therapy students have studied together about long-term conditions management (LTCM).
+Since 2011, increasing numbers of dietetics, medicine, physiotherapy, and radiation therapy students have studied together about long-term conditions management (LTCM), in a programme called INVOLVE.
 In small interdisciplinary groups, students undertake a visit to a person in their home who has complex long-term conditions (LTCs) and then co-present to peers and visitors about the person’s experience of having LTCs and how they as a healthcare team can provide support.

 In 2016, Massey University and University of Otago Wellington worked together on a piloted inter-university collaboration to enable Massey University nursing students to join UOW dietetics, medicine, physiotherapy, and radiation therapy students in an interdisciplinary module.

 During 2017, WITI welcomed additional partner institutions, as pharmacy interns from the Pharmaceutical Society of NZ and clinical psychology students from Victoria University of Wellington, joined the LTCM programme.
-For 2018, there are plans to involve new disciplines and partner institutions in LTCM, e.g. occupational therapy and social work students on clinical placement in local DHBs.
+During 2018, new disciplines and partner institutions joined INVOLVE, e.g. occupational therapy and social work students on clinical placement in local DHBs; and further disciplines are likely to participate from 2019.

-Also in 2018, Day One orientation at UOW included an interprofessional class on Whakawhanaungatanga, for students to learn with, from and about each other to ensure patient/whanau-centred care.
-Mid-year 2018 will see a new IPE pilot activity on the theme of prescribing, including pharmacy interns and fifth-year medical students.
+Since 2018, Day One orientation at UOW has included an interprofessional class on Whakawhanaungatanga, for students to learn with, from and about each other to ensure patient/whanau-centred care.
+Mid-year 2018 saw a new IPE pilot activity on the theme of prescribing, including pharmacy interns and fifth-year medical students.

 UOC Quality and Safety Initiative

 By early 2016, feasibility/pilot studies with pre-registration medical and nursing students had been completed to explore key components of quality and safety in healthcare, including: attitudes, role understanding, communication and situational awareness.
 During 2016/2017 simulation-based immersion learning opportunities continued for Year 5 medical, and final-year nursing students (also involving Ara Institute of Technology).
 In 2017, Year 5 medical, Year 3 physiotherapy and final-year nursing and dietetics students (all students from the University of Otago) participated in interprofessional tutorials on human factors in patient safety (IPE exposure), and interprofessional workshops on roles and teamwork (IPE engagement).
-Ultimately the goal is for students from all health professional groupings to progress through IPE learning in a graded way from exposure through immersion.
-In addition, the ongoing work is laying potential foundations for the development of an IPE mini-curriculum in patient safety.
-Data analysis will be ongoing during 2018-19.
+The goal has been for students from all health professional groupings to progress through IPE learning in a graded way from exposure through immersion, and ongoing work is laying potential foundations for the development of an IPE mini-curriculum in patient safety.
+Data analysis and design is ongoing during 2018-19.

 UOC IPE Discharge Planning Simulation Sessions

-As a new IPE initiative on campus, four IPE discharge planning simulation sessions have been scheduled in 2018 (Feb / May / Jul / Oct).
-Medical Trainee Interns (approx. 24 per session), Pharmacy Interns (approx. 4 per session), final-year physiotherapy (approx. 10 per session) and final-year dietetics students (approx. 4 per session) will participate, alongside students drawn from other institutions and disciplines (e.g. nursing, occupational therapy, social work, speech language therapy).
+As a new IPE initiative on campus from 2018, four annual IPE discharge planning simulation sessions are run in approx. Feb / May / Jul / Oct each year.
+Medical Trainee Interns (approx. 24 per session), Pharmacy Interns (approx. 4 per session), final-year physiotherapy (approx. 10 per session) and final-year dietetics students (approx. 4 per session) participate, alongside students drawn from other institutions and disciplines (e.g. nursing, occupational therapy, social work, speech language therapy).

 UOC IPE Ward-Based Initiative

-During 2018, a ward-based IPE initiative will be developed and piloted at Burwood Hospital.
-This will be based on the INTERact model already being implemented in Nelson and Timaru.
-Year 4 medicine, and final-year physiotherapy and dietetics students will participate while on their clinical placement at Burwood, a hospital specialising in older persons' health.
-Students will undertake the interprofessional learning on a general rehabilitation ward.
+During 2018, a ward-based IPE initiative was developed and piloted at Burwood Hospital and it is intended this will run again in 2019.
+The activity is based on the INTERact model already being implemented in Nelson and Timaru.
+Currently, Year 4 medicine, and final-year physiotherapy and dietetics students participate while on their clinical placement at Burwood, a hospital specialising in older persons' health.
+Students undertake the interprofessional learning on a general rehabilitation ward.

 In the earlier years of health professional students’ learning on the Dunedin campus, IPE activities focus on: